thedavidmeister/radiant-brook/README.md

 ## What is Radiant brook?

-A simple command line process that scans a market, calculates percentiles of the market, then places bids/asks across the spread based on these percentiles.
+A simple command line process that scans a market, calculates configurable [percentiles](http://en.wikipedia.org/wiki/Percentile) of the market depth, then places bids/asks across the spread based on these percentiles.

+The minimum and maximum percentiles for a spread, and a step size, are configurable.
+The bot will loop from the minimum to the maximum percentile in increments of the step size and place a trade pair at the first spread found that meets the minimum USD and BTC profit requirements (also configurable).

 Duplicates trades are detected, within a configurable tolerance, and will not be placed.

-Additionally, historical data of your account balance can be collected using a snapshot tool and pushed to Keen.IO.
+Additionally, historical data of your account balance can be collected using a snapshot tool and pushed to [Keen.IO](https://keen.io/).

 ## What things can be traded?